ellacharmed/mlzoomcamp-midterms-predict-graduation/README.md

 DataTalksClub's [Machine Learning Zoomcamp](https://github.com/DataTalksClub/machine-learning-zoomcamp/blob/master/projects/README.md) Midterm Project

-This repository is the submission for the above-mentioned course's `**Midterm Project**` for the 2023 cohort.
+This repository is the submission for the above-mentioned course's **`Midterm Project`** for the 2023 cohort.
 This midterm is in between Module 6 Trees and Module 8 Deep Learning.
-The course has 10 modules approximately, lasting for a duration of 4months.
+The course has 10 modules lasting for approximately, a duration of 4 months.
 The course is *free* and run by [@Alexey](https://github.com/alexeygrigorev) together with his team of volunteers.

 ## Table of Contents
 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->